India part of regional, international process for peace in Afghanistan: Foreign Minister Atmar | Law-Order

 Atmar said the upcoming Afghan peace talks in Turkey will focus on having a permanent and comprehensive ceasefire, political settlement consistent with the vision acceptable to the Afghan people and regional and international guarantees for the settlement.

-Asked about India's approach towards the Taliban, the Afghan foreign minister said the issue did bot figure in his talks with the Indian leaders.
+Asked about India's approach towards the Taliban, the Afghan foreign minister said the issue did not figure in his talks with the Indian leaders.

 ''We have not discussed any kind of India's approach towards the Taliban.
 We leave it entirely to India to make that decision,'' he said.